serializingme/emofishes/README.md

 Nosey Fish lists all directories and files of all the drives in a system.
 This as the objective of making it easier to inspect the file system contents of the environments used to perform behavioural analysis.
 You can [download](https://github.com/serializingme/emofishes/raw/master/dist/nofish.exe) the compiled executable.

+### Exfish (Extrovert Fish)

+Extrovert Fish exfiltrates over the network the FireEye MPS file system filter driver used to monitor activity inside the sandbox environment.
+The driver is sent in Base64 encoded chuncks over a UDP socket.

 ## Build it Yourself

 All code is written in C and can be built with MinGW.
 To compile you will likely need to use: